CPTCIC5/minar-backend/README.md

 ## Development Mode

-If Twilio credentials are not configured, the system will work in development mode:
+If MSG91 credentials are not configured, the system will work in development mode:
 - OTPs are returned in the API response
 - A warning message is shown indicating SMS sending failed